ADORSYS-GIS/moodle-plugin/charts/moodle/README.md

+---

 # Moodle Helm Chart

 This Helm chart deploys [Moodle](https://moodle.org/) on a Kubernetes cluster.
-It supports optional deployment of Bitnami's PostgreSQL chart for internal database provisioning or allows integration with external PostgreSQL databases such as GCP CloudS.
+It supports optional deployment of Bitnami's PostgreSQL chart for internal database provisioning or allows integration with external PostgreSQL databases such as GCP CloudSQL or Amazon RDS.

+---

 ## ✨ Features